Opera dei Pupi: Subsequent diffusion of the puppet opera

 The Opera dei Pupi is attested in Campania and Apulia, where puppets have the same mechanics and figurative characteristics.

 The puppets, equipped with a padded wooden skeleton, are 110 cm. and weigh about 20 kg.
 The legs are semi-articulated.
 They have a single maneuvering iron rod as both arms are maneuvered with wires.
 The puppeteers would operate the puppets from a raised bridge behind the backdrop and lent their voices to the puppets by reading from a script placed on a sliding lectern.

 As in Catania, the position of the puppeteers determines a greater width of the stage and a reduced depth.

 In addition to the warlike stories, which include the Cycle of the Paladins, the Guerrin Meschino and the Palmerino d'Ulivo, historical-romance events, stories of bandits and the stories of the guappi were also represented in Naples.

 In Naples, the cartelli are painted in tempera with pastel colors on wrapping paper or on canvas and depict a single scene on which a sheet was affixed that summarized the story of the day.

-Among the most famous companies of Campania are those of Angelo Buonandi, the Corellia, the Di Giovannis, Alfredo Farina and Verbale.
+Among the most famous companies of Campania are those of Angelo Buonandi, the Corelli, the Di Giovannis, Alfredo Farina and Verbale.